mipetrin/BRKDCN-2011/README.md

 NetDevOps: How Programmability and Automation can assist with Day 2 Operations in the Data Centre [BRKDCN-2011]

 Cisco Live Orlando 2018 Session

 Cisco Live Barcelona 2019 Session

 By Michael Petrinovic (mipetrin@cisco.com)

 NOTE: You can also download a Docker Container with all of these scripts embedded.
+However, this method may contain older versions of the script if I haven't pushed a new Docker Container Image.
 More details from: https://hub.docker.com/r/mipetrin/aio-brkdcn-2011/